 I’m a little bit of a font addict.
 Before I bought my new iMac back in April, I had a Windows laptop that was so incredibly slow.
 When I went to transfer my important files over, I realized it was because I had about a trillion fonts installed on my laptop.
 OK, so that’s a bit of an exaggeration (and not the reason it was slow!) but you get my point.
 I love fonts!
 Give me all the fonts!

-If you’ve never installed a new font before, then you are in luck because I have installed SO MANY and on both a mac and PC.
+If you’ve never installed a new font before, then you are in luck because I have installed SO MANY and on both a Mac and PC.
 The steps are slightly different although not by much, for each operating system.
 For a look at where I purchase the majority of my fonts, check out this post on the best resources for fonts and graphics.
 Also, you may want to brush up on the different font styles before you start going crazy with new fonts!

 Before we start, let me explain one little detail to you.
 There are two types of font files; .ttf and .otf.
 The .ttf extension stands for true type format and the .otf is for open type format.
-Generally speaking .otf format has more bells and whistles when it comes to extra glyphs, characters, and overall design.
-The extras within this format are usable within the Adobe Creative Cloud suite.
+Generally speaking, .otf format has more bells and whistles when it comes to extra glyphs, characters, and overall design.
+The extras within this format are usable within the Adobe Creative Cloud Suite.
 If you just plan to use your downloaded fonts in a word processor or basic design program then stick with .ttf.
 It’s also important to note that you can only have one type of font file installed per font.

-How to Install New Fonts–Mac
+How to Install New Fonts on Mac

 First, locate the font zip folder you just downloaded (Brazilian Script).
 This will generally default to your Downloads folder under your home drive.

 Double click on it to unzip the file.
 Now you will have a folder and a zip folder with the same name.
-You can get rid of the zip folder or save it as a back up.
+You can get rid of the zip folder or save it as a backup.

 Double click on the folder and locate the font files.
 These will end in either .ttf or .otf.
 See above to learn more about the different types.